-The anatomy and physiology of the stomach wall will be presented and the similarities and differences to the adult acquired diastasis will be discussed.
-Research of treatment options for the congenital diastasis recti abdominis (cDRA) are nowhere to be found.
+The anatomy and physiology of the stomach wall will be presented and the similarities and differences to the adult-acquired diastasis will be discussed.
+Research on treatment options for congenital diastasis recti abdominis (cDRA) are nowhere to be found.

-Treatment suggestions resulting from adult research of the acquired diastasis, cannot simply be applied to children with a congenital diastasis.
+Treatment suggestions resulting from adult research of acquired diastasis, cannot simply be applied to children with congenital diastasis.